AzonInc/Doorman/docs/guide/firmware/additions.md

 ```
 :::

-::: details Create a Bus Voltage sensor
+::: details Create a Bus Voltage Sensor
-You can add a `Bus Voltage` sensor for older intercoms operating on 14-24V DC.\
+You can add a Bus Voltage sensor for older intercoms operating on 14-24V DC.\
-It might be possible to implement other protocols as well in the future.
+It may also be possible to implement other protocols in the future.
 ```yaml
 <!--@include: minimal.example.yaml-->